Managing Milkhouse Waste

 - Work that proceeds prior to funding approval does not qualify for funding assistance.

 How to Apply

-Please contact your Stewardship Technician to verify eligibility and to answer any questions or concerns you may have about the program or the application process.
-LEAP is a voluntary program and all calls are confidential.
+Please contact your Restoration Specialist to verify eligibility and to answer any questions or concerns you may have about the program or the application process.
+This is a voluntary program and all calls are confidential.